1 in 3 Americans Plan to Spend Less this Holiday Season

 Respondents also reported changes in what they planned to purchase this year.
 Those who were planning to spend overall about what they do in other years plan on increased spending on electronics and toys, and decreased spending on subscription services and pet-related gifts.

 The self-funded poll was conducted between November 19 and November 23, 2020, during a monthly AmeriSpeak Omnibus Survey.
 It included 1,027 interviews with a nationally representative sample (margin of error +/- 4.24 percentage points) of adult Americans age 18+ using the AmeriSpeak Panel; 933 respondents who indicated they shopped for the holidays were included in this analysis.
 AmeriSpeak® is NORC’s probability-based panel designed to be representative of the U.S. household population.
-A comprehensive listing of all study questions, tabulations of top-level results for each question, and detailed methodology is available
+A comprehensive listing of all study questions, tabulations of top-level results for each question.

 About the AmeriSpeak Spotlight on Personal Finance